 Time Your Drive to the Cape

-With only a few routes into Cape Cod, you are likely to encounter traffic, especially during peak travel times.
-Try to leave early or late to avoid the worst of the traffic.
-This is especially important on holidays and weekends.
+With only a few routes into Cape Cod, you will likely encounter traffic, especially during peak travel times.
+Try to leave early or late to avoid the worst of the traffic, especially on holidays and weekends.

 Eating on Cape Cod

-Many of the most popular restaurants on Cape Cod offer counter service.
-It’s best to visit these restaurants early or late to avoid the lines.
-If a restaurant does accept reservations, make those early.
+Many of Cape Cod’s most popular restaurants offer counter service.
+To avoid the lines, visit early or late.
+If a restaurant does accept reservations, make them early.

-Many Cape Cod restaurants do not accept reservations, and a few are cash only.
+Many Cape Cod restaurants do not accept reservations; a few are cash only.
 So do some research in advance.

 Have you been on a Cape Cod vacation?
 What is your favorite place to visit?